shashankag14/mlops-template/README.md

 At the end, we get a server of our own (eg. `https://luminous-eagerness-production.up.railway.app/docs`) which could be accessed to run the ML app via web interface.

 ## CI/CD
 We use [CircleCI](https://circleci.com/product/) as the CI/CD platform in the project.
 This tool helps in automating the training, testing and deployment of the model in the cloud.
-It provides a seemless CI/CD by avoiding the use of commands via local terminal, instead runs the commands using the CirleCI configuration file.
-This leads to a minimal usage of manual labor in intergation and deployment and ultimately reduces the chances of error.
+It provides a seemless CI/CD by avoiding the use of commands via local terminal, instead runs the commands using the CircleCI configuration file.
+This leads to a minimal usage of manual labor in integration and deployment, ultimately reducing the chances of error.
 (The other alternatives for CI/CD platfforms include Jenkins, GitLab CI and Travis CI, which are equally good.)

+## Publishing Python Packages
+In order to publish python packages, we have free servers like [PyPI](https://pypi.org/).
+However, there are scenarios where the packages shall be privately kept in servers to avoid public access.
+In such cases, we need rpivate servers wherein we could publish the packages.
+[Gemfurry](https://gemfury.com/) is one such cloud package repository which provides free service to publish our packages publicly as well as privately.

+We use this hosted repository by providing the index URL of the repository to our `requirements.txt` file